 I feel so lucky that my parents live in a beautiful area.
 They live close to the countryside and right next to a golf course, park and woodland.
 Having so much green space right on their doorstop is such a joy.
 It’s the perfect place to take the dog for a scenic walk, particularly as there are so many different paths to take him along.
+It really feels like home to me.

 Last Sunday, we headed to my parents’ house and brought the dog with us.
 It was perfect weather – not ridiculously hot, but warm with the sunshine making a regular appearance.
 What better day to head out for a slow walk?